MarcoMorawec/startuphackme/README.md

 - add the month input field to the lesson edit and new views - done
 - sort the lessons by month first and then by week - done
 - make the loop cycle through the months and lessons properly - done
 - make the domain work - F*ing finally!
-- make lesson link being active based on time from sign-up
+- make lesson link being active based on time from sign-up - done

+- re-direct user to lesson detail page after sign-up

 - Make the CMS easier to user (place form fields where they will shop up on the page)
-- Install Google Analytics - and set a cookie in our browsers to exclude internal traffic
+- Install Google Analytics - exclude internal traffic via cookie